-The Palestinians want Right of Return to Israel for all lineal descendants:The Palestinians have asked for Right of Return in accordance with UN resolutions which are as a matter of course based on UN Conventions, none of which allow for all lineal descendants.
+The Palestinians want Right of Return to Israel for all lineal descendants:The Palestinians have asked for Right of Return in accordance with UN resolutions which are as a matter of course based on UN Conventions.

 According to UNRWA there are 3.5 to 4 million Palestinian refugees ready to flood Israel

 UNRWA, the United Nations Relief & Works Agency

 Under the UNRWA Mandate the term ‘Palestine’ refugee is a need-based definition and not for the purposes of repatriation or compensation as envisaged in UN General Assembly (UNGA) Resolution 194 (III) of December 1948.
 UNRWA was only set up because of the unique set of conditions that apply to Palestine refugees

 A) The protracted nature of the conflict B) Israel’s refusal to recognize even basic RoR and Israel’s illegal claims to territory OUTSIDE it’s Sovereign borders C) All Palestinians and Palestine refugees are stateless.

 UNRWA’s working definition, is only for expediency in ascertaining who may qualify for ‘Assistance and Works’, while they are refugees.
 It’s numbers are not those who qualify for RoR to Israel’s actual sovereign territories.

 ” UNRWA is a humanitarian agency and its mandate defines its role as one of providing services to the refugees. “